scalawithcats/scala-with-cats/src/pages/adt-interpreters/reification.md

 Here are the rules for reification:

 1. We define some type, which we'll call `Program`, to represent programs.
-2. We make `Program` an algebraic data type.
+2. We implement `Program` as an algebraic data type.
 3. All constructors and combinators become product types within the `Program` algebraic data type.
 4. Each product type holds exactly the parameters to the constructor or combinator, including the `this` parameter for combinators.